aws/aws-cdk-go/awscdk/awselasticloadbalancingv2/README.md

 	// How the load balancer handles requests that might
 	// pose a security risk to your application
 	DesyncMitigationMode: elbv2.DesyncMitigationMode_DEFENSIVE,

+	// The type of IP addresses to use.
+	IpAddressType: elbv2.IpAddressType_IPV4,
 })
 ```